• Skip to primary navigation

 Besan Halwa in two pretty brass bowls

-We Indians always love our desserts and halwa is very popular one.
-Making halwa requires very few ingredients and they are usually available at home.
+We Indians always love our desserts, and halwa is a very popular one.
+Making halwa requires very few ingredients, and they are usually available at home.

 Sooji (Semolina) halwa is the most popular choice and is a staple one in most Indian households.
-Other versions of halwa are - Coconut Pumpkin halwa, Moong dal halwa, Carrot halwa, and Aata Halwa.
+Other versions of halwa are – Coconut Pumpkin halwa, Moong dal halwa, Carrot halwa, broken wheat halwa, and Aata Halwa.

-Recently I have been leaning a lot into a variety of gram flour recipes.
-It is extremely nutritious, easily available, and so versatile.
-While you can use it in savory recipes like khandvi and kadhi, it is also great to make sweets such as besan ladoo, magas, besan barfi, and this halwa.
+Recently, I have been leaning a lot into a variety of gram flour recipes.
+It is highly nutritious, readily available, and so versatile.
+While you can use it in savory recipes like khandvi and kadhi, it is also great for making sweets such as besan ladoo, magas, besan barfi, and this halwa.

 Like every other halwa recipe, this Besan Halwa requires only a few ingredients like gram flour, sugar, milk, and ghee.
 Also, this halwa is very good for sore throats.
-So if you have a cold and sore throat, then this halwa is your best medicine.
+So, if you have a cold and sore throat, this halwa is your best medicine.

 You can make this halwa in a thinner consistency when you have a sore throat.
-I usually add 3x or more water when I am making this halwa for sore throat.
+I usually add 3x or more water when making this halwa for sore throat.

 What is Besan Halwa?